-In recent years, Michael has taken two high-profile cases to the House of Lords:
+During his long career, Michael has taken two high-profile cases to the House of Lords (now superseded by the Supreme Court):

 Michael has gained a reputation for having a sympathetic and caring approach.
 He believes strongly that commitment to clients extends well beyond the case itself.
 The types of cases which Michael has dealt with often drastically affect not just the lives of those injured, but their families too and he firmly believes that it is important to help and support clients and their families in whatever ways are possible throughout the course of a claim.

 Michael lives in Brighton and is married with three children.
-He speaks Spanish, French and German and previously spent two years living and working in Madrid, Spain as a lawyer-linguist.
+He speaks Spanish, French, German and Italian and previously spent two years living and working in Madrid, Spain as a lawyer-linguist.
 He also assisted in setting up the Sussex branch of The Silver Lining, a brain injury charity.